Irish Bacon and Cabbage

 Leave the bone in the ham and soak overnight in cold water.
 Drain off,

 place the ham in a deep pot with Guinness, sugar and cloves.
-Add enough water
+Add enough

-traditionally or served as thick gammon steaks.
+either sliced traditionally or served as thick gammon steaks.

-In the case of the latter you will require a bone saw, then brown each side
+In the case of the latter you will require a bone saw, then brown each

-of lemon.
+spinach and wedges of lemon.
 (Serves 4-6)

 --In James Joyce's Ulysses, as Leopold Bloom strolls towards O'Connell

-Bridge his olfactory senses are assailed by the wafting airborne evidence
+Bridge his olfactory senses are assailed by the wafting airborne

-that meaty gammon steaks and spinach are being enjoyed nearby.
+evidence that meaty gammon steaks and spinach are being enjoyed nearby.

 Top